 Home

-This website is not the official site of Old New-Gate Prison and Copper Mine to access the official site, click below.
-To learn more about the purpose of this site, please visit the about page.
+This website is not the official site of Old New-Gate Prison and Copper Mine.
+To access the official site, click below.
+To learn more about the purpose of this site, please visit the About page.